vmware-tanzu/tanzu-dev-portal/content/guides/graalvm-with-spring/index.md

 For the purpose of this guide, think of GraalVM as a JDK with two modes.

-1. Just In Time (JIT) compiling
+* Just in time (JIT) compiling
-2. Ahead Of Time (AOT) compiling
+* Ahead of time (AOT) compiling

 The [GraalVM documentation](https://www.graalvm.org/docs/introduction/) has more information if you are interested.

 ### Before You Begin

-There a few things you need to do before starting this guide:
+You'll need to make sure two items are installed before starting this guide:

-- Install the latest version of GraalVM JDK
+1. GraalVM JDK (latest version)
-- Install the native image extensions for the GraalVM JDK
+2. Native image extensions for the GraalVM JDK

 ```bash
 # Install sdkman